-- With time zone problems it’s important to keep the time for calls and video meetings as consistent as possible.
+- With time zone problems, it’s essential to keep the time for calls and video meetings as consistent as possible.

 Different communication tools work for different kinds of problems.
-There are 5 main communication tools used by successful distributed agile teams:
+Successful distributed agile teams use five main communication tools:

 - Team chats and instant messaging tools such as Slack, where team members can discuss tasks and problems daily, arrange meetings, and more.

-- Project management tools such as JIRA are used to plan all tasks and describe the work process for them.
-It is very important to create one project environment where all tasks are stored centrally and every team member has access to.
+- Project management tools such as JIRA are used to plan all tasks and describe the work process.
+It is crucial to create one project environment where all tasks are stored centrally, and every team member has access to them.

-- Wikis to contain common information, such as design guidelines, instructions, notes on progress – anything that needs to be written down for reference by the team.
+- Wikis contain standard information, such as design guidelines, instructions, notes on progress, or anything else that your teams need for references.

-- Email is used most often for sending reports or other official project documents and sharing decisions with all who need to be informed.
+- Email is often used to send reports or other official project documents and share decisions with all who need to be informed.

-- Voice and video calls are required for long discussions, for example, for strategic planning sessions.
+- Voice and video calls are required for lengthy discussions, for example, for strategic planning sessions.

 Create a consistent development environment

-Working with offshore teams, it is crucial to have a designated product lead with both the autonomy and the accountability to make decisions and take responsibility for the overall outcomes.
-This person could be a CTO, a project manager or a product owner.
+It is crucial to have a designated product lead with the autonomy and the accountability to make decisions and take responsibility for the overall outcomes working with offshore teams.
+This person could be a CTO, a project manager, a Scrum master, or a product owner.

 The following three simple steps represent the work required to achieve high performing offshore development teams: